UTSCCSCC01/Being-Seen/doc/sprint3/sprint3.md

 ## Sprint goal
 Complete as many stories as possible so last sprint may be spent making final touches to app and ui as well as to give time for testing

-## Spikes:
+## Spikes
-Figure out how to recognize first sign in, figure out backend/display of newsreel, figure out search bar on frontend with recognizing spaces
+Figure out how to recognize first sign in, figure out backend/display of newsreel, figure out search bar on frontend with recognizing spaces\

-## Team Capacity:
+## Team Capacity
 115 hours

-## participants:
+## Participants
 Ali, Glenn, Mark, Yiyang, Lianting, Kyle

-## User Stories/Tasks:
+## User Stories/Tasks

 BRUT-5: As Alex, I should be able to filter for social services based on criteria so that I can more easily find social services that I may need.
 (8 points) - Yiyang
 	Implement backend of searching (4 hours)